HShroff9/ResumeWebsite/README.md

 # ResumeWebsite
-A personal resume website made using HTML &amp; CSS
+A personal resume website made using HTML, CSS & JavaScript